 Current RHIT certification or graduate of a CAHIIM (or CAAHEP if graduated before CAHIIM became the accrediting body) approved associate degree in Health Information.
 Other applicants will be reviewed on an individual basis.

 Health information workers who have earned an AAS degree in Health Information Technology from a CAHIIM (previously CAAHEP) accredited institution and/or the RHIT credential will be accepted into the BHI degree.
 Their previous AAS work and/or credential will be credited toward the requirements in semesters one through four.
-These students may receive up to 39 "Previous Health Information Program Credits" by virtue of their RHIT credential or earned associate's degree.
+These students will receive 30 "Previous Health Information Program Credits". and credit for HIT145 and HIT233 by virtue of their RHIT credential or earned associate's degree.
 Any general education course requirements in semesters one through four that were not completed in the AAS degree must be completed as part of the BHI course work.
-All students entering the BHI major will be treated as transfer students, including students who graduated from Penn College's associate-degree Health Information major.
-All student transcripts will be evaluated by Admissions.
 All health information courses that meet program requirements and all general education/liberal arts courses that meet core College requirements for baccalaureate degrees will be eligible for transfer according to College policy.
 The transfer of health information credits is evaluated on an individual basis according to the program's policy.
 Students must have a minimum grade of "C" (2.0) in courses transferred into the BHI major.
 All Penn College associate-degree requirements will apply toward bachelor-degree requirements.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to the School of Nursing & Health Sciences majors.